Fabrizio-Caruso/CROSS-LIB/README.md

 2. compile the game code (and the target-specific game assets) by using the appropriate compiler;
 3. if needed, whenever possible, create a disk/cassette/cartridge image.

-In most cases the user will just have to
+The user has to
-- code in C a game that uses Cross-Lib APIs;
+- code the game in C with Cross-Lib APIs;
-- draw the graphics assets;
+- draw the graphics assets in the *tiles* directory;
-- run the `xl` script to create, build and test the game.
+- run the `xl` script (see below).

 ![User](snapshots/User2.bmp)